himanshu-suman/sentiment-analysis-webapp/README.md

 # sentiment-analysis-webapp
- Web application to analyze sentiments, deployed to AWS
+ Web application to analyze sentiments, Deployed to AWS